 - At least one regular education teacher of the child whenever the child is or may be participating in the regular education environment.

-- At least one special education teacher of the child, or, if appropriate, not less than one special education provider of the child.
+- At least one special education teacher for the child, or, if appropriate, not less than one special education provider for the child.